Directory Structure

 └── api

-Each plugin has an api directory.
-If your application provides some internal interfaces to be called by other applications, you should place the interfaces in the api directory.
+Each plugin contains an api directory.
+If your application provides some internal interfaces for other applications to call, the interfaces should be placed in the api directory.
+Note that the interfaces mentioned here refer to function call interfaces, not network call interfaces.
+For example, the email plugin

-In addition, plugin/email/api/Install.php is automatically generated and used for webman-admin plugin market to execute install or uninstall operations.
+is auto-generated and is used to allow the webman-admin plugin market to perform installation or uninstallation operations.